IOS 26: User interface

+iOS 26 introduces new accessibility features such as system-wide Reader Mode, Braille Access, and Head Tracking.
+The system also adds support for Adaptive Power on compatible devices, Wi-Fi Aware, HDR screenshots and screen recordings, as well as direct eSIM transfer between compatible iPhone and Android devices.

 Apple Intelligence

 iOS 26 introduces new Apple Intelligence features; Apple Intelligence models were made more efficient and support additional languages.
 It supports live translation of voice and text conversations using on-device models, and Genmoji can now be invoked to merge existing emojis together rather than needing to use a prompt.
 Visual Intelligence and Image Playground also feature additional ChatGPT integration.

 The framework allows Apple Intelligence features to be integrated into third-party apps; Apple said that a Swift app can implement the framework with as little as three lines of code.

-After taking a screenshot, a full-screen preview appears.
-Users can search for information on the circled area and ask questions using ChatGPT.
-This functions like Visual Intelligence.

-Wallpaper

-In iOS 26 Beta 3, Apple introduced new styles for the default iOS 26 wallpaper, including Shadow, Sky, Halo, and Dusk.
-A new dynamic wallpaper was added in the first public beta.
-Wallpaper Blur for AOD is a setting that lets the user apply a blur effect to the Always-on Display's wallpaper image.